 Barreworks with origins in New York City ballet workout and Lotte Berk original barre technique, is a thorough, traditional barre training program.
 Once qualified, teachers can then adapt the classes to their preferred teaching style and format.
 Barre classes by BODY BEFORE SKILL have been adapted to keep the original techniques and training method, with adaptations made to our training techniques and teaching style.

 The Instructor Training

 Disclaimer: I went in with no intention of teaching Barre.
-At this point, I was just so fascinated with the technique, but I felt I didn't understand it properly yet.
-After speaking with Zhivka, the lovely studio manager - she suggested I take the course next weekend.
+At this point, I was just so fascinated with the technique, but didn't understand it properly yet.
+The next training course was only a week away.
 In the name of research, I eagerly registered.
 After all, it's only a weekend.

 OR SO I THOUGHT.
-Barre then became my life for the next 3 months.
-I came to Barre training wanting to explore and find out more about this elegant technique that I learned while attending classes at the Richmond Studio.
+Barre then became my life for the next 4 months.
+I thought I was getting a two day insight into an elegant technique that I learned while attending classes.
 Little did I know I was about to embark upon a 3-month teaching bootcamp!
 Upon registering, my expectations were relatively basic: learn more about a technique I knew very little about, and wanted to expand my knowledge in another field of movement exercise.
 Pretty standard in the world of fitness training.

 This intense learning commitment was not something I had expected - and perhaps future trainees should be fully aware that you need to plan this phase into your life because it will take some space.
 From start to finish, from barre newbie to getting certified took about a full year - with ongoing dedication to improve my skill.
-Everyone will have a different approach, also based on your teaching and training experience, but this is how it went for me (with a few breaks in between due to health)
+Everyone will have a different approach, also based on your teaching and training experience, but this is how it went for me:

 4 months of personal practise training as a barre student